SaaS MVP definition

 • How will your app stand out from the rest?

-3. Determine the core features
+3. Determine the Core Features

 Many companies stuff their SaaS MVP with non-essential features or make them too complex.
 Don’t forget that it’s not an end-product or a prototype — focus on the bare minimum functionality needed to test your product’s viability.